thecomeonman/CodaBonito/README.md

     #>      PLEASE NOTE: The process that deldir() uses for determining
     #>  duplicated points has changed from that used in version
     #>  0.0-9 of this package (and previously).
 See help("deldir").
+    #> Coordinate system already present.
+Adding new coordinate system, which will replace the existing one.

     print(pVoronoi)